caltechlibrary/newt/user_manual.md

 - [Installing PostgREST](INSTALL-PostgREST.md) from source (developer notes)
 - [Installing Pandoc](INSTALL-Pandoc.md) from source (developer notes, Pandoc is needed to compile Newt)

+## Reference

+- [Evolving Assumption](evolving_assumptions.md), a timeline of web related technological changes
+- [Structured Data Representation](structured_data_representation.md), a musing on how to handle complex data objects in HTML, CSS and JavaScript